Protect Your Child’s Health

 - Florida KidCare is operated by the Florida Healthy Kids Coalition and offers three coverage options for children under the age of 19.
-The options are: (1) $15 per month per child for a family with income up to 158% of federal poverty level ($39,659 for family of 4), (2) $20 per month per child for family with income up to 200% of the federal poverty level ($48,200 for family of 4).
-KidCare’s reduced cost plans have no deductibles and minimal co-pays.
-(3) KidCare also offers a Full Pay option with monthly premiums starting at $215/month for families whose income exceeds the 200% of the federal poverty limit.
+The options are: (1) $15 per month per child for a family with income up to 158% of the federal poverty level ($39,659 for a family of 4), (2) $20 per month per child for a family with income up to 200% of the federal poverty level ($48,200 for a family of 4).
+KidCare’s reduced-cost plans have no deductibles and minimal co-pays.
+(3) KidCare also offers a Full Pay option with monthly premiums starting at $215/month for families whose income exceeds 200% of the federal poverty limit.

 Choosing the Right Plan for Your Child

-Call us today, we are licensed by the State of Florida and focus on serving residents in Orange, Lake, Seminole and Osceola counties.
-Call us at 1-877-564-5031 or email to: email@example.com for an appointment.
+Call us today, we are licensed by the State of Florida and focus on serving residents in Orange, Lake, Seminole, and Osceola counties.
+Call us at 1-877-564-5031 or email: [email protected] for an appointment.
 And remember, our services are FREE!

 What is Florida Healthy Kids, and how can they help?